 Independent Study (I.S.) is a graduation requirement at The College of Wooster.
 Each student completes three semesters of research supervised and mentored by a Wooster faculty member.
-In the Earth Sciences Department this almost always includes field and laboratory work in the summer between the junior and senior years as well.
+In the Earth Sciences Department this almost always includes field and/or laboratory work in the summer between the junior and senior years as well.
 My recent I.S. students are introduced below, along with their projects.